mimiframework/Mimi.jl/docs/src/userguide.md

 ```
 Indexing into a model with the name of the component and variable will return an array with values from each timestep.
 You can index into this array to get one value (as in the second line, which returns just the 100th value).
-Note that if the requested variable is tow-dimensional, then a 2-D array will be returned.
+Note that if the requested variable is two-dimensional, then a 2-D array will be returned.

 You can also get data in the form of a dataframe, which will display the corresponding index labels rather than just a raw array.
 The syntax for this is: